malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 Racists are _always_ conservative.
 They do not want to accept another group of people as themselves.
 Because strangeness, otherness, is uncertain.
 Is change.

-This is what I meant by saying our political our political parties are not _instinctually_ political like we are.
+This is what I meant by saying our political parties are not _instinctually_ political like we are.
 Our parties are actually _rarely_ divided upon the race axis.
-And when they are, we have mass irruptions of political turmoil.
+And when they are, we have mass eruptions of political turmoil.

 <!--# The Gray Matter of Political Identity-->

 # Risk, Uncertainty, and Aversion to Change

-I think that's more to the world than I've already discussed and I want to lay a little groundwork for how I expect I'll think in the future.
+I think that there's more to the world than I've already discussed and I want to lay a little groundwork for how I expect I'll think in the future.

+First, I want to talk in another essay about what I call "The Gray Matter of Political Identity" and how people don't have distinct positions until they're forced to choose.
+This dovetails with polarization and some stuff Gene Sharp writes about during the commencement of any mass action.
+I'd also like to talk about the American State Religion.
+Yes, it exists.
+But for now I'll talk a bit about how I expect my thinking on what I've talked about to evolve.

 I have heretofore described the centrality of change to politics, but really it's more than that: it's uncertainty.
 Fear of change is fear of uncertainty.
 Fear of others is fear of uncertainty.
-Fear, itself, is uncertainty.
+Fear itself is uncertainty.

 Let's examine this.